Faculty

 Annie Arrington is a passionate music educator and mother of three.
 She has held a variety of teaching, conducting, and leadership positions including high school and church choir, private voice and piano, and small business administration.
 She is also a choral composer, songwriter, and avid researcher of the singing voice.
 Annie’s work, both professionally and in her personal life, is bolstered by a strong love for people and her desire to instill joy and inspire confidence in those she serves.

-Annie and her husband of almost 20 years have lived in many places throughout the United States—including Idaho, Mississippi, Washington, Georgia, and New Hampshire—and have enjoyed getting to know and appreciate the variety of cultures and subcultures in each area.
-She will be serving as the Interim Choral Director for the Community Chorus at UVMC for the 2022-2023 season while her husband fulfills a contract position at Dartmouth-Hitchcock Medical Center.
-However, they have been remarkably impressed with the Upper Valley and are seriously considering making this their long-term home.
+Annie and her husband of more than 20 years have lived in many places throughout the United States—including Idaho, Mississippi, Washington, Georgia, and New Hampshire—and have enjoyed getting to know and appreciate the variety of cultures and subcultures in each area.
+Her husband’s employment brought them back to New Hampshire in 2022 and they absolutely love living in the Upper Valley, where the communities are strong and a love for outdoor recreation and the arts is flourishing.

 Annie welcomes any and all who have a desire to sing to come and take part.
-She has long believed the Zimbabwean proverb: “If you can talk, you can sing,” and her research has confirmed that certainty, as well as how to teach singing to anyone who desires to use their “built-in musical instrument” in any capacity.
+She has long believed the Zimbabwean proverb: “If you can talk, you can sing,” and her research has confirmed that certainty, as well as how to teach singing to anyone who desires to use their “built-in instrument” to make music.